 Among projects encountered along the way are creating a Greek costume, making fried pancakes with honey and sesame seeds, creating a Greek vase, building a model of a Greek temple, conducting an experiment, creating greaves, making a Hoplite shield, and constructing a Spartan sword.

 The study wraps up with a final project to create an Ancient Greek Symposium.
-Students can create invitation using Greek letters, dress up in items they made, show-and-tell some of what they have learned, exhibit other things they have made, direct mini-Olympic games, and serve Greek food.
+Students can create invitations using Greek letters, dress up in items they made, show-and-tell some of what they have learned, exhibit other things they have made, direct mini-Olympic games, and serve Greek food.

-As you can imagine, this will take quite of lot of time to complete.
-I expect it would be the most fun if more than one family member or else a class group works on the study, getting together to work on projects, and gathering to put on the Symposium.
+As you can imagine, this will take quite a lot of time to complete.
+I expect it would be the most fun if more than one family member or else a class group works on the study, getting together to work on projects, and gathering resources to put on the Symposium.